-- i) The relevant objectives and policies of the Strategic Management Area, Policy Area and Land Unit; - ii) The nature, extent, clearance and removal method of the indigenous vegetation clearance so as to minimise adverse environmental effects arising from the loss of indigenous vegetation cover, taking into account: - the naturalness of the area when compared to similar ecosystems within the relevant ecological district or environmental domain; - the importance of the area to indigenous fauna; - the degree to which there has been cumulative loss of the extent and species diversity of this type of ecosystem from the prehuman state within the ecological district or environmental domain; - the rarity of the ecosystem or community; - the presence of species that are rare, threatened or endemic to the Hauraki Gulf Islands; - the presence of species at their distributional limits; - the importance of the area for assisting the movement of indigenous species; - the importance of the area for maintaining water quality in freshwater and saline environments; - the importance of the area for maintaining the biodiversity values of adjacent freshwater or saline environments; - any slope instability issues; - the location of any buildings within the natural environment and mitigation measures to locate any development sympathetically within the landscape; - the quantity of vegetation to be cleared;
+- (ii) The relevant objectives and policies of the Strategic Management Area, Policy Area and Land Unit; - (iii) The nature, extent, timing, clearance and removal method of the indigenous vegetation clearance so as to minimise adverse environmental effects arising from the loss of indigenous vegetation cover, taking into account: - the naturalness of the area when compared to similar ecosystems within the relevant ecological district or environmental domain; - the importance of the area to indigenous fauna (including as a breeding, feeding, roosting or flocking area); - the degree to which there has been cumulative loss of the extent and species diversity of this type of ecosystem from the prehuman state within the ecological district or environmental domain; - the rarity of the ecosystem or community; - the presence of species that are rare, threatened or endemic to the Hauraki Gulf Islands; - the presence of species at their distributional limits; - the importance of the area for assisting the movement of indigenous species; - the importance of the area for maintaining water quality in freshwater and saline environments: - the importance of the area for maintaining the biodiversity values of adjacent freshwater or saline environments; - any slope instability issues; - the location of any buildings within the natural environment and mitigation measures to locate any development sympathetically within the landscape;

-- the extent of the area to be cleared; - the location of the area to be cleared and the proximity to existing cleared land; - the proximity to watercourses and any mitigation works to prevent erosion. - iii) The extent to which the indigenous vegetation clearance is likely to: - have an adverse effect on the natural character of the coastal, estuarine/wetland, and inland slopes environments; - have an adverse visual effect or negative effect on landscape qualities which cannot be avoided, remedied or mitigated by planning or other landscaping. - iv) Measures to avoid, remedy or mitigate adverse effects on adjacent sites, taking into account: - method of clearance, hours of operation (noise issues ie chainsaws, bulldozers); - remedial planting; - alternatives to driveways from the road to building platform, including parking platforms and partial walking access; - alternatives to removing the tree in its entirety, including removal of dangerous, diseased or damaged limbs, cabbling or propping. - v) Financial contributions as provided for in Part 9 of this Plan
+- the quantity of vegetation to be cleared; - the extent of the area to be cleared; - the location of the area to be cleared and the proximity to existing cleared land: - the proximity to watercourses and any mitigation works to prevent erosion. - (iv) The extent to which the indigenous vegetation clearance is likely to: - have an adverse effect on the natural character of the coastal, estuarine/wetland, and inland slopes environments; - have an adverse visual effect or negative effect on landscape qualities which cannot be avoided, remedied or mitigated by planning or other landscaping. - (v) Measures to avoid, remedy or mitigate adverse effects on adjacent sites, taking into account: - method of clearance, hours of operation (noise issues ie chainsaws, bulldozers); - remedial planting (weed removal, fencing / predator control, watercourse reinstatement, drain removal, wetland construction); - alternatives to driveways from the road to building platform, including parking platforms and partial walking access; - alternatives to removing the tree in its entirety, including removal of dangerous, diseased or damaged limbs, cabling or propping. - (vi) Financial contributions as provided for in Part 9 of this Plan